CodeTwo Backup for Office 365

 Frequently Asked Questions (FAQ)

-The program is a desktop application that connects with your Office 365 tenant via Exchange Web Services (EWS).
-It reads the contents of users' mailboxes and/or public folders and creates their copy on a local hard drive.
-In order to connect to the source server, the person configuring the program must be a global admin in the given Office 365 tenant.
-If the admin account has MFA enabled, you need to use the app password instead of the regular Office 365 password when establishing the connection.
+The program is a desktop application that connects with your Office 365 (Microsoft 365) tenant via Exchange Web Services (EWS) and Microsoft Graph, and with SharePoint Online via SharePoint API.
+CodeTwo Backup reads the contents of users' mailboxes, public folders, as well as SharePoint Online and OneDrive for Business sites and creates their copy that you can keep on local drives or in the cloud storage (if the program is installed on a cloud-hosted virtual machine).
+In order to connect to your server, certain requirements need to be fulfilled.
+When establishing a connection to SharePoint Online, if you are providing credentials of an admin account that has multi-factor authentication enabled, you need to use an app password instead of the regular Office 365 password.
+Learn more

 The administrator sets up backup jobs by configuring criteria in the program.
-He or she specifies what data should be backed up when the backup job is supposed to be launched, and where the backup copies of mailboxes will be stored.
+There is an option to specify what data should be backed up once the backup job is launched, and where the backup copies of mailboxes should be stored.

 Yes, there is a trial version available.